2008 Summer Olympics torch relay

 The 2008 Summer Olympics torch relay was run from March 24 until August 8, 2008, prior to the 2008 Summer Olympics, with the theme of "one world, one dream".
 Plans for the relay were announced on April 26, 2007, in Beijing, China.
 The relay, also called by the organizers as the "Journey of Harmony", lasted 129 days and carried the torch 137000 km – the longest distance of any Olympic torch relay since the tradition was started ahead of the 1936 Summer Olympics.

 After being lit at the birthplace of the Olympic Games in Olympia, Greece on March 24, the torch traveled to the Panathinaiko Stadium in Athens, and then to Beijing, arriving on March 31.
 From Beijing, the torch was following a route passing through six continents.
 The torch visited cities along the Silk Road, symbolizing ancient links between China and the rest of the world.
 The relay also included an ascent with the flame to the top of Mount Everest on the border of Nepal and Tibet, China from the Chinese side, which was closed specially for the event.

-In many cities along the North American and European route, the torch relay was attended by advocates of Tibetan independence, animal rights, nudism, and legal online gambling, and people protesting against China's human rights record, resulting in confrontations at a few of the relay locations.
+In many cities along the North American and European route, the torch relay was attended by advocates of Tibetan independence, animal rights, nudism, legal online gambling, and people protesting against China's human rights record, resulting in confrontations at a few of the relay locations.
 These protests, which included thousands of people in San Francisco, forced the path of the torch relay to be changed or shortened on a number of occasions.
 The torch was extinguished by Chinese security officials several times during the Paris leg for security reasons, and once in protest in Paris.